 As landlord, you hope tenants will look after your property and keep it in good condition.
 But wear and tear does happen over time, especially if you’ve invested in an older property.

 When repairs aren’t attended to early further damage inevitably occurs, creating frustrated tenants and a bigger bill.
-After all its significantly cheaper to replace a roof, than it is to replace the roof AND pay for the extensive water damage throughout the property from the ongoing leaking.
-Also be mindful that landlords can be fined of up to $4000 for failing to meet their obligations in respect to maintenance, smoke alarms or insulation under Section 45 (1A) – another expense you'll be keen to avoid.
+After all its significantly cheaper to replace a roof, than it is to replace the roof and pay for the extensive water damage throughout the property from the ongoing leaking.
+Also be mindful that landlords can be fined of up to $4000 for failing to meet their obligations in respect to maintenance.

 When it comes down to it, you’re letting strangers live in your investment property.
 Yet reference checking seems to be the process most skipped by private landlords.
-Finding great tenants is essential to your property being well looked after (reducing maintenance costs), ensuring rent is paid on time with no rent arrears occurring, and finding people who will be easy to work with when it comes to maintenance and property inspections.
+Finding great tenants is essential to your property being well looked after (reducing maintenance costs), preventing rent arrears, and finding people who will be easy to work with when it comes to maintenance and property inspections.

 After interviewing tenants at property viewings, our showings team make recommendations of people who have shown interest in the property.
-We then immediately triple reference checks and credit checks the applicants to ensure they have good character, a positive financial history, and have had no issues with previous landlords.
+We then immediately reference check, then conduct credit checks and online screenings the applicants to ensure they have good character, a positive financial history, and have had no issues with previous landlords.

 Relaxing on Admin